Copyright 2025-2026 Thousand Brains Project

 )

-return direction
+return tuple(direction)

-[docs] def horizontal_distances(self, rotation_degrees: float) -> Tuple[float, float]:
+[docs] def horizontal_distances(self, rotation_degrees: float) -> tuple[float, float]:

 """Compute the horizontal and forward distances to move to.